 What do you dislike about the world and what would you change?

-How do you imagine cinema in 100 years?
+How do you imagine cinema in 100 year’s time?

 What is your impression of WILD FILMMAKER?